eric5697/star-wars-movie/README.md

 # Star Wars Movie

 This project is a website that display seven Star Wars Movie.
-When user clicked the movie title on the item list, the detail of the movie will be shown.
+When user clicked the movie title on the item list, the detail of the movie will be shown. <br>
 Generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.

 ## How to run this project